akka/akka/akka-docs/src/main/paradox/project/immutable.md

       String email;
     }

-The example does not demonstrate other useful Lombok features like `@Builder` or `@Wither` which will help you create builder and copy methods.
+The example does not demonstrate other useful Lombok features like `@Builder` or `@With` which will help you create builder and copy methods.
 Be aware that Lombok is not an immutability library but a code generation library which means some setups might not create immutable objects.
-For example, Lombok’s @Data is equivalent to Lombok’s @Value but will also synthesize mutable methods.
+For example, Lombok’s `@Data` is equivalent to Lombok’s `@Value` but will also synthesize mutable methods.
-Don’t use Lombok’s @Data when creating immutable classes.
+Don’t use Lombok’s `@Data` when creating immutable classes.

 Using Lombok for creating a message class for actors is quite simple.
-In following example, Message class just defines the member variable and Lombok annotation '@Value' takes care of creating methods like getter, toString, hashCode, equals.
+In following example, Message class just defines the member variable and Lombok annotation `@Value` takes care of creating methods like getter, toString, hashCode, equals.

     public class MyActor extends AbstractActor {